wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/profiling-with-visualvm.rst

 Running VisualVM
 ----------------

 Launching VisualVM is done via the commandline with a few parameters.
-First, we navigate to the directory containing VisualVM, then launch it passing it the WPILib JDK path.
+First, we navigate to the directory containing VisualVM.
+Then, launch it with parameters, passing it the WPILib JDK path.
 On a Windows machine, it looks like the following:

 .. code-block:: bash